Lance-Tsui/Reddit-news/README.md

 Then import sql files in news_content folder to news_content.sql which you havd created just now

-Next, modify .php files in the folder navigation/reverse/content, to ensure that the username and password matches your database
+Next, modify .php files in the folder navigation/reverse/content and navigation/admin, to ensure that the username and password matches your database

 Also, open PDO extensions in php